FBddcz/-Multi-modal-fusion-for-object-detection-/README.md

 # Multi-modal  fusion for  object detectiont Dataset <a id="Dataset" class="anchor" href="Dataset" aria-hidden="true"><span class="octicon octicon-link"></span></a>
 --------------------------------------------------------------------------------------
 ## RGB-T:
+**RGBTDronePerson**  <br>
+The first dataset is newly collected by drone-based RGBT cameras from various scenarios, named ''RGBTDronePerson'', which contains 6,125 pairs of RGBT images and 70,880 instances. <br>
+You can find in [Paper](https://nnnnerd.github.io/RGBTDronePerson/)   <br>

 **DroneVehicle（2020）**  <br>
 DroneVehicle dataset consists of a total of 56878 image sets, half of which are RGB images and the rest are Thermal images.  <br>
 You can find in [Paper](https://arxiv.xilesou.top/pdf/2003.02437.pdf)   <br>